King Charles banknotes enter circulation – here's how to get them

 • £50 note: Alan Turing, the mathematician who was key to cracking the Enigma code, has featured on the £50 note since 2021.
 He replaced Matthew Boulton and James Watt, two key figures of the Industrial Revolution who helped to develop the steam engine.

-Do I need to do anything with old Elizabeth II banknotes?
+What to do with old Queen Elizabeth II banknotes

 Can I still use old paper banknotes?

-If you’re still hanging on to old £20, £50 or other paper banknotes, then you do need to take action if you want to spend them.
+If you’re still hanging onto old paper banknotes, then you’ll need to take action soon if you want to spend them.

 Paper £5 notes were the first to be taken out of use.
 They stopped being legal tender on 5 May 2017.
 Paper £10 notes followed shortly after on 1 March 2018, with £20 and £50 notes finally following on 30 September 2022.